Jesse-V/OnioNS-client/README.md

 > 1. Open the Tor Browser.
 > 2. Type "example.tor" into the Tor Browser.
 > 3. In a moment, you should arrive at the project's hidden service.

+### Troubleshooting

+If at startup the Tor Browser immediately throws a message saying "Something Went Wrong!
+Tor is not working in this browser." it most likely means that the OnioNS software was unable to connect to the network.
+This is a fatal situation, so the software aborts and the Tor Browser throws this message.
+Since this occurs after Tor starts, the issue is most likely not on your end.
+Please contact me (see below) for assistance.

 ### Getting Help